ogomezso/cp-flink-playground/README.md

 kubectl get pods -n confluent
 ```

-5. Follow instructions in [CMF Deployment](cmf/README.md) to complete the installation and setup your first Flink Application
+5. Follow instructions in [CPF Deployment](flink/README.md) to complete the installation and setup your first Flink Application